🌱 New to Japanese?

 Genki I (Beginner Japanese)

-This grammar point is explained in Genki I (Lesson 10), a widely used beginner textbook for learning Japanese.
+This grammar point is explained in Genki I (Lesson10), a widely used beginner textbook for learning Japanese.

 Check textbook details